Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Many types of tea on pink background.

-Today we are going to look at some of the most popular, and well also a few unusual varieties of tea.
-So whether you are a tea lover or a brewer of kombucha there is likely some new type of tea here awaiting your personal trial.
+Today, we are going to look at some of the most popular and also a few unusual varieties of tea.
+So whether you are a tea lover or a kombucha brewer, there is likely some new type of tea here awaiting your personal trial.

 History of Tea

 Tea also made its way to Europe through trade, introduced by the Dutch East India Company.
-It became a fashionable drink for the European aristocracy.
-The British East India Company played a crucial role in popularizing tea in Britain and its colonies, turning it into a symbol of wealth.
-With improved shipping, tea became more affordable, and its consumption expanded.
+It became a fashionable drink for the European aristocracy, but with improved shipping, tea became more affordable, and its consumption expanded.

 Types of Tea Most Commonly Used in Kombucha